 City Investment.
-Use funds collected by the park impact fee to invest in programs and public improvements that connect residents with opportunities to increase their physical activity and improve their physical and mental health, especially in equity priority communities with higher risk of negative public health outcomes.
+Use funds collected by the park impact fee to invest in programs and public improvements that connect residents with opportunities to increas(069) ir physical activity and improve their physical and mental health, especially in equity priority communities with higher risk of negative public health outcomes.
 Identify new funding sources for programs and public improvements, if needed.